-Since it’s inception in 1991, thousands of attendees from across Washington State have enjoyed a day of Natural Resources “Edu”-tainment at the Leavenworth National Fish Hatchery (until 2020, which was canceled due to the Covid-19 pandemic).
+Since it’s inception in 1991, thousands of attendees from across Washington State have enjoyed a day of Natural Resources “Edu”-tainment at the Leavenworth National Fish Hatchery (until 2020-2021, which were canceled due to the Covid-19 pandemic).
 From salmon-centric activities like the popular 40 x 40 foot Salmon Maze, to the meticulously crafted Native American Village complete with a traditional canoe, salmon bake, and drumming and dancing, to arts & crafts, and outdoor recreation like archery and a climbing wall.
 There’s something fun for everyone!

 The Festival continues to remain true to its natural resource education mission while updating and augmenting activities to keep the messages fresh, timely and engaging.
 In response, the event has become nationally recognized for its educational excellence.
 See some of our most treasured Awards.

 As always, the event is free of charge to the public and is made possible by the many supporting agencies and organizations, 100’s of volunteers, and a dedicated core team of event organizers.

 Below is a list of activities, exhibits, outdoor recreation, live entertainment, plus schedules, maps and more from the 2019 event.